ICMR to study prevalence of asymptomatic COVID-19 infected people to check for community spread

 Amid a spurt in COVID-19 cases, apex health research body ICMR has decided to conduct a study in 75 affected districts across the country to identify people who were exposed to the novel coronavirus infection and yet showed mild or no symptoms.
-The study can help ascertain whether there has been community transmission of the respiratory disease in those areas or not, official sources said.
+The study can help ascertain whether there has been community transmission of the respiratory disease in those areas or not, official sources said, as the death toll due to COVID-19 rose to 1,886 and the number of cases climbed to 56,342 in the country on Friday.

 ALSO READ